FChia11/gradstudent/content/post/mimmi_baehr/index.md

 - FI
 title: "Mimmi Baehr, FI"
 ---
-On August 4, 1893, Mimmi Baehr of Finland obtained a patent for a novel ink blotter and pen protector.
-Made from pressed papyrus paper and enclosed in a small holder, they both proved far more effective than cloth, felt, and other ordinary papers then in use.
+On August 4, 1893, Mimmi Baehr of Finland obtained a patent for a novel device that served as both an ink blotter and a pen protector.
+Made from pressed papyrus paper and enclosed in a small holder, it proved far more effective than cloth, felt, and other ordinary papers then in use.

 Date of Application: -